What is a Brain stroke?

-Brain Attack or Brain Stroke can happen to anybody anytime.
-At the time of such an occurance, the blood flow to the brain is completely cut-off temporarily.
-Within a few minutes of complete disruption, the brain cells starts dying.
+Brain Stroke can happen to anybody at anytime.
+When such an occurrence, the blood flow to the brain is completely cut-off temporarily.
+Within a few minutes of complete disruption, the brain cells start dying.

-Also, the repercussion of a stroke completely depends on the severity of the stroke and how much portion of the brain has been affected.
-Say, if only a few brain-cells are affected, the person may experience some temporary inability in moving in his or her limbs or speech problem.
+Also, the repercussion of a stroke completely depends on the severity of the stroke and how many portions of the brain has been affected.
+Say, if only a few brain cells are affected, the person may experience some temporary inability to move in his or her limbs or speech problem.

 The symptoms of brain stroke largely depend on which part of the brain is affected by the stroke.
 Depending on the type of attack, the vital organs like the heart, liver or lung might lose their efficiency and indispensable body functions like breathing, blinking eye, swallowing and eye movements can be disrupted.
-Brain stroke could even create a problem with your speech and hearing ability as well.
+Brain stroke could also create a problem with your speech and hearing ability.

 Though the duration of the symptoms largely differs with the severity, here are few most obvious symptoms which ask for immediate medical attention:

 The trouble with understanding and speech: The difficulty with understanding what the other person is saying, processing the logic and difficulty in understanding speech are the most common symptoms of brain stroke.